Check back soon for information regarding the next Hagen Teacher’s Lab Online!

 Uta Hagen would often share with her classes that she wouldn’t dream of embarking on a rehearsal or performance without a warm-up of some kind.
 That her voice/speech/body warm-up served as a means of “clearing the runway for take off.”
 That is the purpose of our daily Vocal Warm Ups, with the additional focus toward helping you bring your fully present, embodied self into this new Zoom playing space we are now asked to navigate.
 There will be breathwork and very light bodywork geared to the days’ activities, and this will be divided into two parts: A morning focus warm up, featuring breathwork from many pedagogies and methodologies; and a second, mid-day warm up designed to refresh your senses, give you a healthy dose of play, and serve as a bridge to the work you will do in the afternoon.

-* Apply early, space is limited.
-Upon acceptance into the Lab, you must register in full by June 24 to secure your spot in the Lab.
+- Upon acceptance into the Lab, you must register in full by Nov 14.